 As I left India, I was saddened to see the second wave of the pandemic take hold.
 I was also saddened to see the increase in political and social division in the country even though India was improving constantly.
 And as I arrived home, I saw those things were also happening here although the pandemic situation is vastly better than last year.
 I pray that the two great nations I love, survive the pandemic and this time of divisiveness and social turmoil.

 I do miss the many wonderful people and things in India.
 But I am glad to be back home – even though it is a different country now than it was before the pandemic.
 This is my home; my life and I have absolute confidence that we will reinvent ourselves and adapt to the post pandemic reality.
-I read somewhere that “equivocation and self-doubt is not the American “ – I totally agree!
+I read somewhere that “equivocation and self-doubt is not the American spirit. “ – I totally agree!